 Energy Management System

 There are options to zoom in on the device level data and to meter and sub-meter as well as monitor functions that allow facility building managers to forage for data.
 This data brings them insights to make better decisions and thus reduce consumption.
-According to IEEE’s report on “Reducing energy in buildings by using energy management systems and alternative energy-saving systems”, a 21 story building can cut down on its energy use by 50% through energy management systems.
+According to IEEE’s report on “Energy Saving”, a 21 story building can cut down on its energy use by 50% through energy management systems.

 Building automation systems are also computer-based, but they are used to automate controls around the building.
 The purpose of this is to take most of the house management off the hands of the owners.
 This is especially useful for energy protocols and allows for better reaction times for fires and incidents like security breaches.